aklatzke/node-iex/README.md

 This is a fairly faithful adaptation of the IEX Stock API.
 You can check the usage section to see how it's used, but it generally follows a few rules with very few deviations.

-It implements both the HTTP and websocket APIs (note: IEX only has websocket implementions for some of their API routes, but all available are included).
+It implements both the HTTP and WebSocket APIs (note: IEX only has WebSocket implementions for some of their API routes, but all available are included).

 ## Installation
 ```bash